haoqiyao/NASDAQ-Index-Prediction/final_report.md

 As shown in the PCA, we select the first seven principal components, which explains the 91.63% variance of all the features, as our new features, and run the logistic regression and SVM with quadratic regularization.

 The result shows that the prediction accuracy of logistic regression and SVM are 55.60% and 55.11% respectively.
 Again, we cannot improve the prediction accuracy with principal components.
-Also, by analyzing the predicted movement of NASDAQ, we find that these models predict "up" movement at most test points and seldom predict "down" movement.

 ## Artificial Neural Network
 We performed a two layer artificial neural network on random training set of size 3000 and test the model on the remaining data.
 The training error is 44.8% and the test error is 45.70502%.